 NOTE TO THE SUBGROUP: DOES THE SUBGROUP WANT TO ADD THIS DRAFTING NOTE AS SUGGESTED BY VERMONT DURING OCT.
 1 CONFERENCE CALL?

+Drafting Note: States may want to consider incorporating their existing market conduct examination statutes into this Act rather than relying on the examination authority provided under this section.

 (2) The information or data acquired during an examination under paragraph (1) is: